Riverside Drive (Manhattan): Structures

 Between 72nd and 125th streets, nearly every block of Riverside Drive is part of a New York City historic district, and the buildings on these blocks date from before World War II.
-These include the West End-Collegiate Historic District between 72nd and 79th streets; the Riverside Drive-West 80th–81st Street Historic District between 80th and 81st streets; (Note: Including four buildings south of 80th Street, and the block from 80th to 81st Street) the Riverside-West End Historic District between 81st and 108th streets; (Note: Except for the building just south of 96th Street, which is not part of any historic district, and the block from 105th to 106th Street, which is part of the Riverside-West 105th Street Historic District.) the Riverside-West 105th Street Historic District between 105th and 106th streets; and the Morningside Heights Historic District between 108th and 119th streets.
+These include the West End-Collegiate Historic District between 72nd and 79th streets; the Riverside Drive–West 80th–81st Streets Historic District between 80th and 81st streets; (Note: Including four buildings south of 80th Street, and the block from 80th to 81st Street.
+However, the north side of 79th Street is not part of any historic district.) the Riverside-West End Historic District between 81st and 108th streets; (Note: Except for the building just south of 96th Street, which is not part of any historic district, and the block from 105th to 106th streets, which is part of the Riverside–West 105th Street Historic District.) the Riverside–West 105th Street Historic District between 105th and 106th streets; and the Morningside Heights Historic District between 108th and 119th streets.

 The buildings on Riverside Drive are mainly residential structures south of 165th Street, and there are very few stores on Riverside Drive.
 In 1927, one of the avenue's only businesses at the time was shuttered after residents of Riverside Drive spoke in favor of keeping the avenue a "strictly residential zone".
 In addition, zoning regulations prohibited garage entrances from being built onto Riverside Drive in the mid-20th century, and all buildings on the avenue had to include progressively deeper setbacks above a height of 125 or 150 ft.